ZenWave360/karate-ide/README.md

 ### Karate classpath

-Karate-IDE classpath is the only configuration that won't work out of the box and you will need to make a decision about.
+Karate-IDE classpath is the one configuration that won't work out of the box and you will need to make a decision about.

-Karate runtime uses java JRE runtime to execute features but because it works with any JRE version (from 1.8 onwards) most probably you already have a compatible java JRE installed.

-You still need to provide a way for Karate-IDE to find karate java classes (namely karate.jar)
+You need to provide a way for Karate-IDE to find karate java classes (namely karate.jar)

 #### Using karate.jar (Karate fat jar)

-The easiest way is to download the latest executable form https://dl.bintray.com/ptrthomas/karate/ and rename it to your project root as `karate.jar`.
-You don't need to configure anything else but your classpath will be limited to karate.jar.
+Easiest way.
+Download the latest executable form https://dl.bintray.com/ptrthomas/karate/ and rename it to your project's root folder as `karate.jar`.
+You don't need to configure anything else but your classpath will be very limited.

-Alternatively you can configure in setting a different path to karate.jar.
+Alternatively you can configure a different path to karate.jar.

 ```json
 {